 When my wife moved to Canada and made Lasagne with Béchamel, it was so different from what I knew Lasagna with Cottage Cheese to be, she even showed some people the way Australians make Lasagna.
 As awesome as her recipe is, I still love the Lasagna with Cottage Cheese from my childhood.

 Some Canadian Lasagna recipes add spinach to the cottage cheese, but I don’t love spinach in my lasagna.
 Put it in at your own risk!
+Across Italy, there any many different types of Lasagne recipes, depending on the region you are in.
+So there really isn’t a right way to make Lasagna, just different versions.

 It’s become popular to use Oven Ready Lasagna Sheets, that don’t require pre-cooking.
 This wasn’t always the case.
 In the olden days, we bought the uncooked lasagna sheets, and cooked them al-dente style, before being able to build the lasagna.
 It was hard finding the original uncooked lasagna sheets here in Australia, but they do exist!
-If you can’t find any, then simply add more water to your Ragu sauce, to allow enough moisture to penetrate the lasagna sheets.
+If you can’t find any, then simply add a bit more water to your Ragu sauce, to allow enough moisture to penetrate the lasagna sheets.
 Or you can use fresh lasagna sheets which are delicious!

 Lasagna with Cottage Cheese is a family favorite, full of flavor, cheese and calories.
 If you’ve only enjoyed Lasagna al Forno, give this Canadian Classic recipe a try.
 Bon Appetit! Приятного аппетита!

-Lasagna with Cottage Cheese - Canadian Style
+Lasagna with Cottage Cheese

 - 12-16 lasagna noodles original uncooked style not oven ready